bioexcel/qmmm_bpg/QM_treatment.rst

 The local density approximation is one the simplist approximations for the XC functional.
 It assumes that the functional depends only on the density at one point, i.e the density is assumed to be smooth in space.
+This means they are not accurate for some properties.

 An example for using the PADE LDA method is shown below.
 The functional needs to be specified in the XC_FUNCTIONAL section, and the complementary GTH-PADE pseudopotentials should be used.